solid-sinusoid/gym-gz/docs/sphinx/installation/nightly.rst

 =======

 The nightly channel contains the most recent updates of the project.
-As described in the :ref:`support policy <support_policy>`, this channel requires building Ignition from sources.
+As described in the :ref:`support policy <support_policy>`, this channel requires building Gz from sources.

 We publish updated nightly packages after any pull request merged in the ``devel`` branch.